 To make things simpler, we created Purposely: a free and simple-to-use online tool that helps you incorporate your purpose into your articles.
 You will be prompted to think about your company’s purpose and how you would like to build it into your business.
 Based on your responses, you will be presented with amended company articles suited to you.
 If you decide to adopt these, you can then submit them to Companies House.

 Who is Purposely for?

 Purposely caters for founders of private limited companies.
-You're likely to be at a relatively early stage – up to three years old – but might also be at the point of incorporation or more established.
-The tool will also be useful for lawyers, accountants, business advisors and other intermediaries whose clients are interested in embedding purpose.
+You're likely to be at a relatively early stage – up to 3 years old – but might also be at the point of incorporation or more established.
+The tool will also be useful for:

 Benefits of embedding purpose

 Speaking to a variety of purposeful business owners over the course of our research really brought to life some of the challenges faced by a founder with a purposeful vision.
 I met some young business owners who, having founded a successful venture, were now considering moving on and setting up another.
 They were worried what would happen to the strong ethos and social mission of their existing business if someone else took over.